What can go wrong with varicose vein treatment?

 - Minor complications occurred in 17% of patients.

-- All patients will also be left with scars which can be unsightly and skin staining is also common (see later)
+- All patients will also be left with scars which can be unsightly and skin staining is also common (see images below)

 Another important consequence of surgical stripping is the high rate or recurrence which has been estimated at up to 50%